 With the recent U.S. Supreme decision in Obergefell v.
 Hodges, gay marriage is now legal in Texas.
 Collaborative divorce has always been a viable option for same-sex couples seeking to divide their property when a relationship ends.
 Now there are still legal questions surrounding the Obergefell decision to be resolved, such as whether Texas will give full faith and credit to marriages from other states before the ruling, and whether the decision is retroactive.
 Until clarity from the courts is obtained, resolving these issues collaboratively is a viable option.

-Amie has handled over 50 collaborative cases and believes in using the team approach.
+Amie has handled over 100 collaborative cases and believes in using the team approach.
+Her practice is limited to collaborative cases, and she is currently not accepting new cases.
 She has worked with some of the best financial and mental health professionals in the Austin area on collaborative teams.
 Amie has been a member of Collaborative Divorce Texas since its inception and is the current president of Collaborative Divorce Austin (www.collaborativedivorceaustin.com).

 The following web links may also have helpful information:

 If you wish to contact us for an appointment at our Austin office or simply for more information, please call (512) 477-2226.